Patient education: High prolactin levels and prolactinomas (Beyond the Basics)

-If the prolactin level decreases to normal or near normal levels, the effects of the elevated prolactin are reversed.
-The upper normal value for serum prolactin in most laboratories is about 20 ng/mL (20 mcg/L SI units).
-In premenopausal women, ovarian function returns, estrogen levels increase, menstrual periods return, and fertility returns.
+If the prolactin level decreases to normal or near normal levels, the symptoms caused by the elevated prolactin are reversed.
+The upper normal value for serum prolactin in most laboratories is approximately 20 ng/mL (20 mcg/L SI units).
+In premenopausal women, ovarian function returns, estrogen levels increase, menstrual periods return to normal, and fertility returns.
 In men, testicular function returns, causing an increase in energy, sex drive, muscle mass, blood count, and bone calcium.
 The ability to have an erection returns and, eventually, breast enlargement regresses.

 Side effects of drug therapy — The major side effects of dopamine agonists are nausea, lightheadedness after standing, and mental fogginess.
 These side effects are most likely to occur when treatment first begins and when the dose is increased.
 They can be minimized by starting with a small dose, increasing the dose slowly if needed, using small doses more frequently, and taking the drug with food or at bedtime.
 Women who still have trouble tolerating their medication may try taking the pills intravaginally (by inserting them into the vagina) rather than by mouth.
 This might decrease or prevent nausea.
 However, it is best to talk with a doctor or nurse before trying this.

 Heart valve problems have not been seen in people taking bromocriptine, even in high doses.

-How long is medication needed? — If the prolactin level remains normal and no adenoma is seen on magnetic resonance imaging (MRI) for two or more years, a trial period without medication can be considered.
+How long is medication needed? — If the prolactin level remains normal and no tumor is seen on magnetic resonance imaging (MRI) for two or more years, a trial period without medication can be considered.
 However, the high prolactin level often recurs after the medication is stopped.
 Monitoring of the prolactin level and, less frequently, the size of the pituitary, would continue during this time.
-If the prolactin levels begin to rise or the adenoma grows in size, a dopamine agonist may be recommended.
+If the prolactin levels begin to rise or the adenoma grows in size, a dopamine agonist should be resumed.

 Considerations specific to women